STA198F2021/website/content/home/syllabus.md

 ## Policies

+## Class attendance

+Students are expected to attend class and labs in person, health permitting.
+Students with respiratory symptoms (or symptoms of other diseases communicable in a classroom setting) should stay home and watch class recordings.

 ### Zoom expectations

+Some office hours will be on Zoom, and it may become necessary to hold some class or lab meetings on Zoom, depending on collective health and safety considerations.

-- When in a large session you should,
+- When in a full group session you should,
   - have your microphone muted by default
   - use the raise your hand feature or type in the chat for questions and comments

-- In the small team sessions you should,
+- In the small team sessions or office hours you should
   - have your camera turned on as much as possible
   - engage with your team mates via voice and text chat
   - take turns sharing your screen when necessary